-RSI and steps to mitigate it
+RSI and ways to mitigate it as a developer

 Change up your keyboard